lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/Networkfilters/TCPProxy.md

 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) The upstream cluster to connect to.

-### Note

-Once full filter chain matching is implemented in listeners, this field will become the only way to configure the target cluster.
+Note: Once full filter chain matching is implemented in listeners, this field will become the only way to configure the target cluster.
 All other matching will be done via filter chain matching rules.
 For very simple configurations, this field can still be used to select the cluster when no other matching rules are required.
 Otherwise, a deprecated_v1 configuration is required to use more complex routing in the interim.

 - **access_log**<br />
 	([filter.accesslog.AccessLog](#)) Configuration for access logs emitted by the this tcp_proxy.